Measles is caused by the measles virus.

 The best way to avoid measles is to have your child immunised.
 This gives your child 99% immunity against measles.

-As part of the Australian National Immunisation Program (NIP), your child gets two free measles immunisations.
+As part of the Australian National Immunisation Program (NIP), your child gets 2 free measles immunisations.
 Your child needs both doses for the immunisation to work.
-She’ll get these immunisations at:
+They’ll get these immunisations at:

 - 18 months, as part of the MMRV vaccine, which protects your child from measles, mumps, rubella and varicella (chickenpox).

 Some parts of the world have high rates of measles.
-You should speak to your GP about travel immunisations at least three months before travelling to these areas.
+You should speak to your GP about whether your child needs additional travel immunisations at least 3 months before travelling to these areas.

-Don’t forget to wash your hands carefully when caring for a child with measles.
+Always wash your hands carefully if you’re caring for a child with measles.